 With all these experiences, it was just one step for Karel to realize his dream of starting Playball Europe.
 The first Playball clinic was held from Friday, September 29th, to Monday, October 2nd, 1995, in Amsterdam.

 "Playball" To Day

-Throughout the 29 years of its existence, Playball has had numerous instructors and players from abroad who have contributed to its success.
+Throughout the 30 years of its existence, Playball has had numerous instructors and players from abroad who have contributed to its success.
 It is now recognized as the longest-standing and most renowned baseball academy in Europe.
 In the early years, several MLB instructors were involved, and to this day, many well-known Dutch internationals and Dutch MLB players serve as the primary Playball instructors.
-One of the original instructors was Chicho Jesurun, an MLB Scout for the Montreal Expos and Miami Marlins, along with Randy Kierce, who is mentioned below.
+One of the first instructors were Chicho Jesurun(†) and MLB Scout for the Montreal Expos and Miami Marlins Randy Kierce, who is mentioned below.

 Playball Europe and MLB

 Playball Europe has established associations with several MLB organizations in the USA.
 In the past, some players who joined the Playball Europe Academy went on to sign professional contracts with Major League organizations.